 4.9.2 Monitoring for improvement.

 184.108.40.206 If improvement has not been noted, a convening of the other Board Members for a possible vote to ask the Board Member in question to leave the OFPA Board of Directors.

 4.9.3 A record of this meeting will be taken and filed.

-This award may be presented to a professional or retired member of the Association and recognizes individuals who have made substantial contributions to the objectives of the OFPA through many years of active service in the Association.
-The Lifetime Achievement Award grants the winner honorary lifetime membership in the Ontario Food Protection Association.
-The selection shall be made by the Board of Directors and need not be made every year.
+May be presented to a Professional or Retired member of the Association and recognizes individuals who have made substantial contributions to the objectives of the OFPA through more than 10 years of active service in the Association.
+The Lifetime Achievement Award grants the winner honorary lifetime membership in the Ontario Food Protection Association, the AGM registration fee, a certificate and $250.